WebFormsCore/WebFormsCore/README.md

 </PropertyGroup>
 ```

-and add the following to your `Program.cs`:
+And add the following to your `Program.cs`:

 ```cs
 builder.Services.AddWebFormsCompiler();